 As we continue to advance our technological capabilities, it’s also opening us up to varying types of scams to fall prey to each day.

-It was found in the Government’s latest targeting scams report that the most popular scams Australians are facing are those categorised as investment scams (totalling a combined loss of $126 million in the last year) followed by dating and romance scams ($83 million) and then false billing ($10.1 million).
+It was found in the Government’s latest targeting scams report that the most popular scams Australians are facing are those categorised as investment scams (totalling a combined loss of $1.8 billion in the last year.

 Being the most popular type of scam out there, investment scams target your personal wealth and trick you into investing in fake schemes and companies.
 You see the warning signs with such phrases used as ‘get rich quick’, ‘risk-free investment’ and ‘become a millionaire’.